mikarant/arctic-amplification/README.md

 This repository contains python- and R-scritps to calculate Arctic amplification metrics and figures

 ## Post process the observational data
 With these instructions you can post-process the observational datasets to calculate the Arctic amplification diagnostics (Rantanen et al. 2021).
 You need CDO software (https://code.mpimet.mpg.de/projects/cdo) and python version 3+.
+You can calculate the datasets by yourself by following these steps, or just download them from links given below.

 ### 1. Download manually each observational dataset from their sources